-I'm a professional angler and the rules don't allow me to fish from the bank in tournaments, yet I have done my share of bank fishing when I fish for them.
-Bank fishing to be a great way to catch fish.
+I'm a professional angler, and the rules don't allow me to fish from the bank in tournaments, yet I have done my share of bank fishing when I fish for them.
+Bank fishing is a great way to catch fish.

-First I locate an area that would suit the bass at the time of year I want to fish.
-I look for areas that have roughly a 30-degree slope running away from the shore.
-I like areas that run from 5 to 15 feet in depth, and have deep water adjacent to my chosen spot.
-If the slope is over 45 degrees, I try and avoid those areas.
+First, I locate an area that would suit the bass at the time of year I want to fish.
+Next, I look for areas with roughly a 30-degree slope running away from the shore.
+I like areas that run from 5 to 15 feet deep and have deep water adjacent to my chosen spot.
+If the slope is over 45 degrees, I avoid those areas.

 On the other hand, I try and avoid flats as well.
-There are too many snags waiting in most flats for the bank angler.
+This is because too many snags are waiting in most flats for the bank angler.

-The gradual slopes will attract bass, and those bass will usually stack up on such banks -- especially if there is a little submerged brush, and if the slope is littered with chunk rock.
+The gradual slopes will attract bass, and those bass will usually stack up on such banks, especially if there is a little submerged brush and the slope is littered with chunk rock.
 I locate such banks by noticing the terrain above the water.
-Then, with a little imagination I picture what the area looks like underwater.
+Then, with a bit of imagination, I picture the underwater area.

-I will generally wade into knee-deep water and throw my crank parallel to the bank.
+I generally wade into knee-deep water and throw my crank parallel to the bank.
 I like a #7 FatRap in a crawdad or shad color.
-By standing in the water, I can keep the bait in the strike zone longer.
-I bang and bump the crank on the rocky slope, and keep the bait in from 1 to 5 feet of water.
-This same method can be used with spinnerbaits or even soft jerkbaits, depending again on the forage.
+I can keep the bait in the strike zone longer by standing in the water.
+I bang and bump the crank on the rocky slope and keep the bait in from 1 to 5 feet of water.
+This same method can be used with spinnerbaits or soft jerkbaits, depending on the forage.

-Clothing color can be another important factor in success from the bank.
-Remember that from the prospective of fish, they see you against the background of whatever is on the shore: brush, trees, sage, rocks, whatever.
+Clothing color can be another critical factor in the success from the bank.
+Remember that from the perspective of fish, they see you against the background of whatever is on the shore: brush, trees, sage, rocks, whatever.
 I recommend wearing clothes that will blend in -- camouflage even.
-I don't believe you need to kneel down, or sneak up on bass like you might do trout, but bass can hear your footsteps on the rocks.
+I don't believe you need to kneel or sneak up on bass as you might trout, but bass can hear your footsteps on the rocks.
 Go carefully, and if you can avoid walking along the bank you intend to fish, all the better.

 Bank fishing can make you a better angler by teaching you to be thorough.
-Too many times while in a boat, we make a few casts and maybe catch an active fish or two, and then run to the next spot.
-Being grounded forces you to fish each area completely, and accurately.
-You can vary your cast a few degrees and actually cover a lot of water.
-There have been times that several fish have come out of an area that -- from the perspective of the boater -- only deserved a few quick casts before moving on.
+Too often, while in a boat, we make a few casts, maybe catch an active fish or two, and then run to the next spot.
+Being grounded forces you to fish each area completely and accurately.
+You can vary your cast a few degrees and cover a lot of water.
+There have been times that several fish have come out of an area that -- from the boater's perspective -- only deserved a few quick casts before moving on.

-The next time you're going to be out near some good water and your boat is back at home, throw in a spinning outfit and some tackle, and see how much fun it can be to catch bass without a boat.
-Hey, you never know, you just might get spoiled.
+The next time you're out near some good water and your boat is back at home, throw in a spinning outfit and some tackle, and see how much fun it can be to catch bass without a boat.
+Hey, you never know.
+You just might get spoiled.